COVID: Germany in lockdown lethargy | DW | 26.02.2021

 Germans have started to feel worn-out by the coronavirus lockdown.
-Psychiatrists and psychologists warn that a further extension could have severe long-term effects on society and mental health.
+Psychiatrists and psychologists have warned that a further extension could have severe long-term effects on society and mental health.

 It would be easy to forget that Germany has been in lockdown for nearly four months and strict contact limits remain in place.

 And the lockdown is no longer working: COVID-19 cases have begun to rise again, and experts say Germany is heading into the third wave of the pandemic.
-The vaccine rollout is going slower than in other countries like the US and the UK, and the spread of virus variants is on the rise, most notably the more contagious B.1.1.7 British mutation.
+The vaccine rollout is going slower than in other countries like the United States and the United Kingdom and the spread of virus variants is on the rise, most notably the more contagious B.1.1.7 British mutation.

 "All the data and surveys so far show that a large majority still follow the rules," Rolf van Dick, professor of social psychology at the Goethe University in Frankfurt, told DW.
 "But I believe that the minority who do not will become larger the longer lockdown lasts."